badheli/lara/README.md

 - MobileGestalt Editor
 - File Manager (Full Disk r/w)

+## known issues:
+on iOS 17.x, the kernel panics when lara is closed from the app switcher. this may or may not be fixed soon?

 ## credits:
 - opa334 for the kernel exploit poc, ChOma and XPF
 - AppInstaller iOS for help with offsets